Ertibus/seo-zola-blog/content/blog/searching_file_content.md

 +++
-title = "Searching file contents for pattern" date = 2022-04-21 description = "Creating a Python script to search a directory trees files for content" in_search_index = true
+title = "Searching file contents for a pattern" date = 2022-04-21 description = "Creating a Python script to search a directory trees files for content" in_search_index = true